aldolat/private-content/readme.txt

 `[private role="subscriber"]Text for subscribers[/private]`

 Please, note that an administrator can read an editor private content or a subscriber private content, and so on.
 Same thing for editor, author, contributor, and subscriber: a higher role can read a lower role content.

+If you want to show a note only to a certain role, you have to use a `<role>-only` option.
+For example:
+`[private role="author-only"]Text for authors only[/private]`
+In this way, Administrators and Editors (roles higher than Editors) can't read a note only for Authors.

 WordPress roles in descending order: